Loading…

 Learning Objectives

-Understand the potential impact, ethical considerations, and evolving regulations related to the use of artificial intelligence in making diagnoses and treatment decisions Formulate plans to bring artificial intelligence solutions to market and shape regulations
+Recognize the potential impact, ethical considerations, and evolving regulations related to the use of artificial intelligence in making diagnoses and treatment decisions; Discuss ways to formulate plans to bring artificial intelligence solutions to market and shape regulations.

 Chair